PauloLory-ionos/spec/docs/api-guidelines/06-http-semantics.md

 ##### 3xx Redirection

 This class of status codes indicates that the client must take further action to complete the request.
 Many of these status codes are used for [URL redirection](https://en.wikipedia.org/wiki/URL_redirection).
-A user agent may perform the action without user intervention only if the method to be used is GET or HEAD.
+A user agent may perform the action without user intervention only if the method to be used is GET.
 A user agent may automatically redirect a request.
 A user agent should detect and prevent any cyclic redirects.

 ##### 4xx Client Error

 This class of status codes is to be used in cases where the client is the cause of the error.
-Except for HEAD requests, the server should include an entity/representation containing an explanation of the error and whether it is transient or permanent.
+The server should include an entity/representation containing an explanation of the error and whether it is transient or permanent.
 These status codes are applicable to all methods.
 User agents should display the information to users.

 ##### 5xx Server Error

 The server was unable to fulfill the request.
 Status codes that begin with the digit "5" indicate cases where the server encountered an error or was otherwise unable to process the request.
-Except for HEAD requests, the server should include an entity/representation containing an explanation of the error and whether it is transient or permanent.
+The server should include an entity/representation containing an explanation of the error and whether it is transient or permanent.
 These status codes are applicable to all methods.
 User agents should display the information to users.

 #### Status Detail